rljc/SamSungDataClean/CodeBook.md

 The combined Training+Test dataset is saved as "humanActivityRecognitionData.txt" file.

-### Creates a second, independent tidy data set with the average of each variable for each activity and each subject
+### Creation of an independent tidy data set with the average of each variable for each activity and each subject

 The following 2 operations are performed.